Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 }
 ```

-We are creating multiple function for what we are saving on the disk, well the function are pretty much the same, the `StoreBlobObject` and `StoreTreeObject` do pretty much the same thing, but they have different prefix and data(I will have to look into
+We are creating multiple function for what we are saving on the disk, well the function are pretty much the same, the `StoreBlobObject` and `StoreTreeObject` do pretty much the same thing.
+But they have different prefix and data(I will have to look into
 it how to make it into one function, buts thats for later).
 Both function uses the `StoreObject` function that stores there
 data into the disk, it does the blah blah blah... you get the idea this is what we did in the previous part.
 The `CreateTreeEntry`
 function creates the data from the slice of the file entries, that will store the file mode, file name, and file's hash.